-The CAA seeks to continually improve its regulation and guidance and your feedback is helpful to us in doing so.
-If you have any comments on or suggestions about CAP 1724 please send them to ga@caa.co.uk with subject line 'CAP 1724 feedback'.
+The CAA seeks to continually improve its regulation and guidance and feedback from practitioners is essential to success.
+Any comments on or suggestions about CAP 1724 should be sent to ga@caa.co.uk with subject line 'CAP 1724 feedback'.

-Chapter 1 General Rules and Limitations
+General Rules and Limitations